Aitarak: History

 Although Indonesian military personnel and the government itself denied having any control over the militias, Indonesian military forces were present during nearly all the major incidents of mass murder.
 In the Liquiçá Church Massacre, investigators were baffled as to why none of the victims fled the immediate scene of the attack, until it was finally discovered through lengthy interviews that the church compound had been surrounded by Indonesian soldiers.
 The Indonesian military present did not enter and partake in the slaughter, but they did prevent any of the victims from fleeing.

+The Aftermath of the crisis

 Eurico Guterres, the commander of the Aitarak, held absolute control over not only the Aitarak, but also the Besi Merah Putih, and other militias throughout East Timor.
 Afterward, when suspects were being arrested and placed on trial for the carnage reaped on the East Timorese citizens during 1999, it was common to shift the blame to someone else.
 Militia members (Guterres included) regularly claimed that they acted on "orders" from someone else, or that they were merely a pawn with no control over what happened.
 Eurico Guterres was given 10 years in jail by the ad hoc Indonesian human rights tribunal, but is a free man today (as of February 2006) pending his Supreme Court Appeal.
-It is also well known that he is now involved with Indonesia's second largest political party, the PDI-P.
+It is also well known that he is now involved with Indonesia's second largest political party, the PDI-P. Currently, Guterres militates in the Gerindra Party.

-Also tried in the human rights tribunal were over a dozen Indonesian military and police officers.
-All were acquitted.
-They are all still actively serving in the country's Armed Forces and have each received promotions in rank since their East Timor service and trials ended.